 In this set of activities adaptable for grades K-3, parents and educators will find ideas for teaching about the calendar, months, and dates.
-These activities are designed to complement the BrainPOP Jr. Calendar and Dates topic page, which includes a movie, quizzes, online games, printable activities, and more.
+These activities for kids are designed to complement the BrainPOP Jr. Calendar and Dates topic page, which includes a movie, quizzes, online games, printable activities, and more.

 Classroom Activities for Teaching Calendar and Dates

 What’s In a Name?

 To help children remember the days of the week, discuss the origins of each name.
 It may be helpful for children who are familiar with a Romance language, such as Spanish, German, Italian, or French, to link the day names together.
 Sunday comes from the Latin dies solis, “sun’s day,” which is the name of a pagan Roman holiday.
 It is also called Dominica, and the words for Sunday across Romance languages, such as domingo (Spanish), sonntag (German), and dimanche (French) share the same origin.
 Monday comes from the Anglo-Saxon word for “moon’s day,” monandaeg.
 Tuesday was named after the Norse god Tyr.
 The Spanish word for Tuesday is martes, which was named after the Roman god of war, Mars.
 Wednesday was named after the Norse god, Wodan or Odin.
 The ancient Romans named it after the god Mercury, as in miércoles in Spanish.
 Thursday was named after the Norse god Thor.
 The ancient Romans named it after Jove or Jupiter, as in jueves in Spanish.
 Friday was named after the Norse goddess Frigg.
 The ancient Romans named it after the goddess Venus, as in viernes in Spanish.
 Saturday was named after the Roman god Saturn, as in sábado in Spanish.